Income Statements: How To Read & Use Them

 An income statement, also known as a profit and loss statement (or P&L), summarizes your company’s financial transactions.
-It shows you how much you earned and how much you spent for a specific reporting period.
+It shows you how much you earned and how much you spent for a specific reporting period, which may be one month, one quarter, or one year.

 An income statement is an important tool for any business owner because it lets you know whether your business made a profit or took a loss during the period being reported.
 It also helps evaluate past performance, predict future performance, and determine if changes need to be made.

-Read on to learn what goes on an income statement, how to prepare an income statement, and how they can help you grow your business.
+Read on to learn what goes on an income statement, how to read an income statement, and how they can help you grow your business.

 Key Points